soundsrc/git-lfs-fcgi/README.md

 		the URL: "https://www.example.com/var/gitrepos/myrepo.git/info/lfs"

 	root _path_
-		The root path to store LFS objects for this repository, relative to the chroot_path.
+		The absolute path to the directory where LFS objects are saved for this repository.
+		If chroot_path is defined in the global configuration, this path must start with the chroot_path.

 	enable_authentication [yes|no]
 		Whether built-in authentication is turned on for this repository.
 One reason to turn this off is